UPSC Mains General Studies Paper – 2 Mains 2020

 Unified Three-Tier System

-The United Kingdom does not have a single unified legal system, England and Wales have one system, Scotland another, Northern Ireland a third.
+The United Kingdom does not have a single unified legal system, England and Wales have one system, Scotland another, and Northern Ireland a third.
 The Constitution of India has established a unified three-tier system of judiciary, with the Supreme Court at the top.

 Appointment of Judges